BlankParenthesis/PxlsNetworking/extensions/reports.md

 ### POST
 Creates a Report.
 #### Request
-A Report object without an ID, history, or status (or reporter if the [users extension](./users.md) is implemented).
+A Report object without history or status.
+*NOTE: the reporter field from the [users extension](./users.md) should not be included here*
 #### Response
 A reference to the created Report object.
 #### Errors